hgimonet/Interactive-Lab-Hub/Lab 1/README.md

 **Take a video of your prototyped interaction.**

+The interection can be viewed below:

+**TODO**

 **Please indicate anyone you collaborated with on this Lab.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+I want to thank Irene, Rui and Nicole for getting the creative juices flowing in class, and my husband Abraham for being my willing ~~test subject~~ test user.

 # Staging Interaction, Part 2